 A CCTV system is installed at the Vale with cameras positioned around the site to give full coverage of the boundaries and landscaped areas.
-Images are recorded continuously and the cameras are monitored from the Vale reception.
+Images are recorded continuously and the cameras are monitored from the Vale reception at the Hub.
 Please notify a member of staff if you have any concerns regarding security.

-The entrance door to your flat locks automatically.
+The entrance door to your flat should lock automatically.
 DO NOT PROP THIS DOOR OPEN.
-Always lock all doors before leaving the flat.
+Always ensure all doors have closed behind you before leaving the flat.
 Staff will contact residents if doors are found open.